marko-knoebl/rehype-slides/readme.md

 This is a transformer plugin for unified.js that creates HTML slides / presentations from markdown input.

+This plugin is used to create the slides at <https://marko-knoebl.github.io/slides/>

 ## rehype-slides-starter

 To start out with new slides, you can clone: [rehype-slides-starter](https://github.com/marko-knoebl/rehype-slides-starter)